philcockfield/create-tmpl/README.md

 ---

 ### Local Module
-To use the `tmpl` command locally within your scripts add it to your module:
+To use the `tmpl` command locally within your scripts, add it to your module:

 ```
 yarn add create-tmpl
 ```

-and invoke it within your `package.json` like:
+then invoke it from `scripts` within your `package.json` like so:

 ```json
 {